✔ The Energy Switch Guarantee makes changing suppliers easier

 The Energy Switch Guarantee is a pledge created by trade association Energy UK, which is voluntarily entered into by energy companies.

 It’s designed to make changing suppliers as easy, smooth, and stress-free as possible for customers, with no delays or surprise fees.
+This applies to you whether or not you have a smart meter.

 Your new provider must take responsibility for the switch, and work with your old supplier to make sure it goes through within 21 days, without a hitch.